 Additional requirements per CE

 The following test requirements are additional required, according to the CE.
+The anchors are described below for each additional test, and the test method is the anchor plus the proposed method.
+In the following tests, primary (AMT) and secondary transform (NSST) should be enabled/disabled by the configuring the related parameter in encoder configuration files.

 Additional requirements for CE 6.1 – primary transforms

-Experimental results with secondary transform disabled shall be reported.
+Experimental results with secondary transform disabled (BMS configuration, NSST disabled) shall be reported.

-Experimental results with secondary transform enabled shall be reported as supplemental information.
+Experimental results with secondary transform enabled (VTM configuration, NSST enabled) shall be reported as supplemental information.

 Additional requirements for CE 6.2 – secondary transforms

-Experimental results using the primary transforms specified in the Test Model [1] with Benchmark Set (BMS) configuration shall be reported.
+Experimental results using the primary transforms specified in the Test Model [1] with Benchmark Set (BMS) configuration (VTM configuration, AMT enabled) shall be reported.

 Additional requirements for CE 6.3 – combinations and signaling

-If new primary transforms are also proposed, then experimental results with secondary transform disabled and enabled shall be both reported.
+If new primary transforms are also proposed, then experimental results with secondary transform disabled (BMS configuration, NSST disabled) and enabled (VTM configuration, NSST enabled) shall be both reported.

 Test sequences